 According to PAGASA's storm forecast, the low pressure is currently likely to develop into a storm in the next 24 hours.

 In the storm/low pressure warning bulletin on October 18, PAGASA forecasts two low pressure areas near the Philippines during the week of October 18-24, 2024, including low pressure 10c expected to move close to eastern Luzon.
-The remaining low pressure area is expected to form east of the Philippine typhoon information area (TCID) and is likely to strengthen into a storm.
+The remaining low pressure is expected to form east of the Philippine typhoon information area (TCID) and is likely to strengthen into a typhoon.

 On October 20, due to the influence of cold air moving eastward, the northeast wind in the northern East Sea is gradually becoming stronger.